SarcevicAntonio/as-toast/README.md

 # AS Toast for Svelte

-Simple Toasts (i.e. non-blocking alert()) for Svelte.

-My aims with this Component is a simple to use and customizable component.
+Simple and customizable toast notifications for Svelte